logologo

 Mexico is Cracking Down on Visas

-Recently, there was a live radio broadcast in Spanish with a guest who is a senior executive with Inmigracion in Mexico City.
-Immigration Broker Sonia Diaz took down some notes from the radio feed to share on her Facebook profile, in hopes of clearing up some of the confusion found in many Facebook groups and forums recently.
-She writes:
+Back when this story first broke, there was a live radio broadcast in Spanish with a guest who is a senior executive with Inmigracion in Mexico City.
+Immigration Broker Sonia Diaz took down some notes from the radio feed to share on her Facebook profile, in hopes of clearing up some of the confusion found in many Facebook groups and forums.
+Her summary remains relevant today, and in many ways even more so.
+She wrote:

 INM has been more diligent recently in attempting to crack down on misuse of tourist visas.
 This is not to punish travelers but to educate and inform.